MoritzKn/env-at-startup/README.md

 It's the age old problem.
 The DevOps people agree: "the docker image should be the same for all environments".
 Just use environment variables for configuration.
 But then, if you're frontend dev, you don't write any server code.
 You're environment variables are defined at build time.
-The webpack `DefinePlugin` is ubiquitous for this use-case.
+The [Webpack `DefinePlugin`/`EnvironmentPlugin`](https://webpack.js.org/plugins/environment-plugin/) is ubiquitous for this use-case.
 That means replacing the environment variables in code at build time.
 So they are backed into the container image and need to be provided via `--build-arg`.